 In the example in Listing 15, the element type

-lax validation if a schema can be found.
-Resources, such as alternative schemas to
+validation if a schema can be found.
+Resources, such as alternative schemas to validate

-validate against, must be made available to the processor.
-Namespaces must be
+against, must be made available to the processor.
+Namespaces must be managed correctly.

-managed correctly.
-Also, using wildcards in conjunction with optional or repeatable
+Also, using wildcards in conjunction with optional or repeatable elements can cause

-elements can cause ambiguities and non-deterministic conditions.
-The simplest use
+ambiguities and non-deterministic conditions.
+The simplest use of wildcards with

 As you can see from the examples in this article, the designers of the W3C XML Schema language had extensibility in mind when they created the standard.
 Take care to observe the rules for each extension type in order for them to work.
 These powerful techniques, although only working in a single namespace, can allow tremendous flexibility—especially when you work with schemas used in distributed and diverse environments.